 While you are in the researching mode, be sure to research any local laws depending on where you are going.
 Don’t ever assume it will just be like home, whether you are going out of the country or just to another state.
 Each location may have differences in their marriage laws and the last thing you want is to return home only to find out you are not actually married.

 As an example, did you know that you are only allotted so much time from applying for the marriage license application until the actual wedding?
 Did you know that allotted times are different from one state to another?
 Research it.
 Some international destinations require witnesses and others don’t allow tourists to wed in their country.
 Be sure to research everything.

 Hiring of Vendors

 A photographer and/or videographer would be one vendor you should truly consider hiring to capture your event.
-Now that all said, since you are passing on a full wedding, you can talk to your vendors about pricing and maybe receiving a discount being that the time is much shorter.
+Now that all said, since you are passing on a full wedding, you can talk to your vendors about pricing and you might be able to receive a discount being that the time is much shorter.
 Perhaps they will, but don’t be surprised if they don’t since they are giving up full weddings for yours.
-You could go with another vendor it that is the case.
+You could go with another vendor if that is the case.

 This is just the tip of the iceberg, but you get the idea.
 Make a list of everything you need to know before running off.
 Again, an elopement wedding takes less work and often cost less than a full-blown wedding, but it might be well worth the effort.